mab253/designII-fall2022/discord.md

 Discord intro documentation: [here](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord)

-Our asynchronous platform for building our studio community.
+Our asynchronous platform for building our studio community - the online component.

 Everyone will have their own channel, for their own updates and documentation.
 You can name this after your project, or give it your own name.